 Click to see more (format: prior work -> opportunity)

+Created time-aligned descriptions for long-form videos.
 Used alternative modalities such as haptics or sound for video accessibility, the practice of adding text descriptions for short-form video was not widespread.

 We explored not time-aligned descriptions accommodated for short-form videos.
+We explored using automatically generatedtext.

 Prior work had used hierarchical summaries to support searching, browsing, and skimming of text and speech-based content (e.g. long text, audio recordings)